amnh-digital/hope-climate-ia/temperature-regions/README.md

 pip install netCDF4
 ```

-Download and unpack the latest "Land-Ocean Temperature Index, ERSSTv5, 1200km smoothing" data from [NASA GISS](https://data.giss.nasa.gov/gistemp/) (you can also just do this manually)
+Download and unpack the latest "Land-Ocean Temperature Index, ERSSTv5, 1200km smoothing" data from [NASA GISS](https://data.giss.nasa.gov/gistemp/) (you can also just do this manually).
+We are putting them into the `oversize-assets/` folder which is not tracked by Git so we don't make this repository too big.

 ```
+cd temperature-regions
 wget -O ../oversize-assets/gistemp1200_ERSSTv5.nc.gz "https://data.giss.nasa.gov/pub/gistemp/gistemp1200_ERSSTv5.nc.gz"
 gunzip ../oversize-assets/gistemp1200_ERSSTv5.nc.gz
 rm ../oversize-assets/gistemp1200_ERSSTv5.nc.gz